mem48/geocompr/main.md

 #> LINESTRING(1 5, 4 4, 4 1, 2 2, 3 2)
 ```

-The rest of object are represented by lists:
+The rest of objects are represented by lists:

 ```r